supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

 In this exercise, you'll load data into a dedicated SQL Pool using a pipeline in Azure Synapse Analytics Explorer.
 The pipeline will encapsulate a data flow that loads product data into a table in a data warehouse.

-This exercise should take approximately **45** minutes to complete.

-## Provision an Azure Synapse Analytics workspace
+## Task 1: Provision an Azure Synapse Analytics workspace

 You'll need an Azure Synapse Analytics workspace with access to data lake storage and a dedicated SQL pool hosting a relational data warehouse.